kodecocodes/i10t/02-xcode-8-debugging-improvements/xcode-8-debugging-improvements.markdown

 >**Note**: You can also check **Pause on issues** under Thread Sanitizer to have execution pause each time a race is detected.
 Although you won’t do this in this chapter, this will break on the problem line and display a message describing the issue.

 Build and run.
 As soon as the table view loads, Thread Sanitizer will start notifying you of threading issues via the workspace toolbar and the Issue navigator.
+You'll also see logging in the console spitting out detail on the issues.
+It looks like DEFCON 1 here!

+>**Note**: In this tutorial, you'll use the Issue navigator to hunt down issues.
+The console provides similar info, but isn't quite as user friendly.
+However, it is handy if you want to save some logging on an issue.

 Open the Issue navigator, ensure you have **Runtime** selected, and you should see a number of data races on display.

 The following image focuses on a single data race.
-In it, you can see a read operation on thread 6 is at odds with a write on thread 13.
+In it, you can see a read operation on thread 6 is at odds with a write on thread 12.
 Each of these operations shows a stack trace, where you’ll see they conflicted on a line within `append()` inside `ColojiDataStore`:

 ![width=90% bordered](./images/thread-sanitizer-issues.png)

-Select `ColojiDataStore.append(coloji : Coloji) -> ()` in either trace, and you’ll be taken straight to the problematic code in the editor:
+Select `ColojiDataStore.append(Coloji) -> ()` in either trace, and you’ll be taken straight to the problematic code in the editor:

 ```swift
 data = data + [coloji]